Raising concerns about pharmacy education and training

 If you have any concerns relating to a pharmacist or pharmacy technician that could suggest there is a risk to patient safety or could affect the public’s confidence in pharmacy, you can raise your concern here.

 If you have any concerns relating to pharmacy education or training, you should submit your concern on this form and save the document before editing.
-If you don't have Microsoft Word installed on your machine/device - click here.
+Or follow this link to download a pdf version of the document and save the document before editing.

 What you should consider before contacting us